Disease Guide ·Pancreatitis ·2026

 0What are the symptoms of pancreatitis in cats?

-Feline pancreatitis symptoms are notoriously subtle and easy to miss.
-The most common signs are decreased appetite, lethargy, and hiding — your cat may just seem "off."
-Unlike dogs, cats with pancreatitis rarely vomit and don't usually show obvious abdominal pain.
-Some cats become dehydrated or develop mild fever.
-Because symptoms are so vague, pancreatitis is often diagnosed only after blood tests reveal elevated pancreatic enzymes.
+Decreased appetite, lethargy, hiding - cat may seem "off."
+Unlike dogs, cats rarely vomit or show obvious abdominal pain.
+Some become dehydrated.
+Diagnosis is often made only after blood tests reveal elevated pancreatic enzymes.

 1How much does pancreatitis treatment cost for cats?